This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 Sound from the line out or headphone buffer is open, warm and punchy, and really only bettered by a handful of more expensive machines, from the likes of Nakamichi, Pioneer, Revox and one or two others.

-Those features are found on the Pioneer CT-A9X and those record-o-philes will no doubt gravitate towards the deck or others like it.
-The CT-A7X is really meant for those who prefer a simple arrangement with less to worry about when recording.
-The CT-A7X both records and plays back tapes really nicely, with most of the performance of the better, more complex decks, at a considerably lower price.
+Those features are found on the Pioneer CT-A9X and recording aficionados will no doubt gravitate towards the deck or others like it.
+The CT-A7X is meant for those who prefer a simple arrangement with less to worry about when recording.
+The CT-A7X both records and plays back tapes nicely, with most of the performance of the better, more complex decks, at a considerably lower price.

 Bottom line